Wildfires force some growers to test their grapes for contamination, while others sit 2020 out

 Wildfire smoke contains two chemical compounds that can taint grapes.
 Smoky flavors, often described as “camp fire” or “wet ashtray,” can emerge in the finished wine after weeks, months or even years.
 These chemicals can be measured in grapes and in fermented wine, but there is only one laboratory in California certified to do the tests.
 Wait times for results went from two days in late August to four or five weeks by mid-September.
 Some wineries, desperate to know the condition of grapes before harvest, have sent samples to labs in Canada or Australia.
 Otherwise, they have to rely on what is euphemistically called “strict sensory evaluation” — smell and taste.

 Some perspective: The wildfires did not destroy the 2020 vintage in California, Oregon and Washington.
 Their effects are localized.
 The hardest hit areas appear to be parts of Monterey County, the Santa Cruz Mountains, Sonoma’s Russian River Valley, eastern Napa County around Lake Berryessa, and southern Oregon.
 Oregon’s Willamette and Washington’s Columbia valleys experienced smoke, but vintners there and in Napa Valley proper appear to be more hopeful that their grapes escaped damage.
 “Fresh” smoke — ignited within 24 hours — is most dangerous.
-Smoke that has traveled some distance may make for dramatic photographs and still be hazardous for humans, but it’s less problematic for grapes.
+Smoke that has traveled some distance may make for dramatic photographs and be hazardous for humans, but it’s less problematic for grapes.
 Red grapes are more vulnerable than whites, because the skins of the former are used in winemaking.
 This year, pinot noir was most at risk, as it was riper and closer to harvest when the fires hit than later-ripening varieties such as cabernet sauvignon.

 As flames raced down the mountains from north to south in the Santa Lucia Highlands of Monterey County, driven by the strong winds of the Salinas Valley, Mark Pisoni helped firefighters bulldoze a fire break along the slopes where he and his brother, Jeff, had played as children.
 “The concern quickly shifts from saving the vintage to saving the actual vineyards,” Jeff Pisoni explains.
 Jeff, the family winemaker, said he would harvest some grapes and see how the wine turns out, but the uncertainty about the quality of the grapes led the family to decide not to sell any.

 Others have decided to sit it out.
 Adam Lee announced he would not produce his Clarice pinot noirs this year.
 He uses grapes from the Santa Lucia Highlands, including Pisoni Vineyard.
-He said he’d work with his growers to help cover their costs for farming the grapes.
+He said he would work with his growers to help cover their costs for farming the grapes.

 “This was already a challenging year without the smoke,” Lee said.
 “We were in the middle of the second 110-degree heat spike, and the vines were shutting down and the grapes turning to raisins.
 Then the smoke.
 Winemakers can deal with these challenges individually, but when you put them together, it’s not worth it.”